Negotiators often walk into the bargaining table with a mix of optimism and caution.

 For example, avoid phrases like “Yes, but…” which can erode trust by dismissing their viewpoint.
 Instead, validate their position fully before offering your own thoughts: “I understand where you’re coming from; here’s how I see it.”

-Manipulative tactics like embellishing or distorting their position are equally damaging.
+Manipulative tactics, such as embellishing or distorting their position, are equally damaging.
 The other party will see right through it and feel manipulated, further eroding trust.
 Always aim for honest communication.

 BEING JUDGMENTAL